Skip to main content

 • Setting financial goals and working consistently to meet them.

 All of these factors come together to enable individuals to live comfortably according to their own standards.
-Financial wellness is not a possibility without adequate income, however it is possible at a variety of different income levels.
+Financial wellness is not a possibility without adequate income, though it is possible at a variety of different income levels.
 Financial wellness will rarely be universally measured against a singular dollar amount, but is instead a matter of balance, and the comfort of the individual.

 What is a financial wellness score?